barefootcss/Singular.js/docs/tutorials/com/basics.md

 __renderOne function__

-The `renderOne` function makes the object observable, and renders it in the <div>.
+The `renderOne` function makes the object observable, and renders it in the DIV.

 	singular.renderOne(example, "#example");